 If the prolapse is incomplete, it can be identified with an ultrasound or other imaging.
 If you have symptoms such as constipation or a urinary tract infection, your doctor may also use tests such as urinalysis to complete your diagnosis.

 Treatment and prevention options depend on your personal preferences, lifestyle, and medical history.

 If your prolapsed uterus is mild and not causing uncomfortable symptoms, you may not need medical treatment.
-You can perform Kegel exercises to strengthen your pelvic muscles.
-Avoiding constipation, weight gain, and heavy lifting or straining may also prevent worsening of your uterine prolapse.

 Treatment options for prolapsed uterus include:

 Your doctor will work with you to determine the best treatment option for your unique situation.
 At Dignity Health, we offer preventive care, diagnosis, and expert, comprehensive treatment for uterine prolapse.

 Kegel exercises, when performed regularly, strengthen your pelvic floor and prevent your uterus from slipping any lower.
 They can be performed anywhere and are especially helpful in strengthening the pelvic muscles after labor and delivery.

 To perform a Kegel exercise, tighten your pelvic floor as though you were holding in a stream of urine or trying to avoid passing gas.
 Hold the muscle contraction for five seconds, or for as many seconds as you can, and then relax for five seconds.
 Repeat this contraction/relaxation cycle 10 times.

 Try to perform sets of 10 repetitions, at least three times a day.
 As you get stronger, you can increase the amount of time you hold a contraction.